-Through fundraising and labor, the Leadership Lodi Class of 2014 has created a new exhibit – the Cranium Café – that serves up a menu of interactive activities, feeding the minds of our community.
+Through fundraising and labor, the Leadership Lodi Class of 2014 has created a new exhibit – the Cranium Corner – that offers a selection of interactive activities to challenge the minds of our community.

 The word “science” comes from the Latin word “scire”, which means “to know”.
 Related words include omniscience, which means all-knowing, and conscience, which means “with knowledge”.
 So – science means “to know”, which generally refers to knowing about the world around us.
 The exhibits at the World of Wonders Science Museum, whether for educational display or for hands-on interaction, are designed to foster a knowledge about, and an appreciation for the wonder of the world around us and how it works.